Skip to content

 Frequently Asked Questions

-Yes, you may qualify if you meet income and ownership rules under programs like USDA Section 504 or local housing rehabilitation grants.
-Funding is limited and usually first-come, first-served.
+Yes, you may qualify through USDA Section 504 or local grants if you meet income and ownership rules, but funding is limited and first-come, first-served.

-Programs typically require income below 50%–80% of Area Median Income (AMI).
-Limits vary by county and household size.
+You typically qualify if your income is below 50%–80% of Area Median Income (AMI), depending on location and household size.

-Sometimes, but you cannot receive double funding for the same repair from two federal sources.
-Always confirm with your local housing office first.
+Yes, but you cannot receive duplicate funding for the same repair from multiple federal programs.

 Ultimate Final Checklist